 We will endeavour to make sure that you have an opportunity to speak to your personal tutor via a one-to-one phone or video call.
 Personal tutors will still be available throughout the semester and there will be regular opportunities to catch up with them.

-Where a recording of the live session is not available, details about the session - its activities, any short video clips, any required outcomes and any post-session reflections – will be made available online.
+It depends.
+Module tutors will continue to record sessions delivered through Collaborate (or aspects of them) if it is appropriate and practical to do so.
+However, please note, we are encouraging staff to design live sessions to be as interactive or practical as possible – whether in-person or online.
+Where a recording of the live session is not available, details about the session - its activities, any short video clips, any required outcomes and any post-session reflections – will be made available.
 This is particularly important for anyone who cannot take part in the live session and is also a helpful and inclusive learning resource for those who can attend.

 Your tutor will record your attendance at face-to-face sessions and this information will be used to undertake ‘Track and Trace’ should you or a member of staff or a fellow student test positive for COVID-19.
 Please ensure that the tutor knows of your presence in the session so that they can record your attendance.
 Your cooperation and patience while this is done will be much appreciated.

-All our student support services will remain fully operational, and all students will have access to support and help when they need it.
+All our student support services are fully operational, and all students will have access to support and help when they need it.
 We will offer a mixture of online and face-to-face services to ensure we are responsive to all our students at their point of need.

 In the first instance you can go to the Academic Advice pages for current students.

 You should check your assignment brief for details of how to submit your assessed work but most assessed work will be submitted online.